WattTime/watttime-python-client/README.md

     password="your_password"
 )

-# Calculate TCY for a specific year
+# Calculate TCY for any year (uses recent MOER patterns with target year's calendar)
 tcy_profile = calculator.calculate_tcy(2024)
 ```

 The returned tcy_profile is a pandas series with hourly timestamps in the specified timezone and corresponding MOER values (in lbs CO2/MWh).
 The profile provides hourly values that represent typical grid emissions patterns for the region.
 This can be useful for:
 * Building energy modeling and optimization
 * Understanding typical emissions patterns in a region